theupdateframework/taps/candidate-wireline-format.md

 The canonical json profile currently in TUF (under "Document Formats") provides an example of the type definitions required for a profile.

+## Profile format

+At a minimum, a profile shall contain the following sections:
+* Header: An RFC 822 style header preamble containing:
+  * Profile: <number>
+  * Title:
+  * Version:
+  * Last-Modified:
+  * Author: <list of authors' real names and optionally, email addrs>
+  * Status: <Draft / Proposal / Under Review / Accepted>
+  * TUF Version Implemented:
+  * Content-Type: <text/markdown>
+  * Created: <date created on, in dd-mmm-yyyy format>
+* Description: Description of the profile including a rationale for design decisions, implementation details, or other useful information.
+* Profile: The profile specification, including a description of all required files as described above.
+* Security Audit: The third party security audit.
+For a profile in draft or proposal stages, this section will be empty.

 # Security Analysis

 Security audits ensure profiles have a minimal security impact on the TUF implementation.
+Implementations are still responsible for ensuring that they follow good secure programming practices and properly implement the TUF specification.

 # Backwards Compatibility